 “When a user makes a given query, how can we make this page the best possible answer to that query?”

 If you’re optimizing your site for queries that don’t match how your audience searches, that’s a problem.
 The wrong keyword can attract the wrong audience for your brand.
 Or it can lead searchers to an unintuitive page (based on the query) that results in a bad experience, or it simply fails to attract any audience at all.

-But when you create content that gives the best answer to your audience’s queries, the benefits include not just Google rankings and organic traffic.
+But, the benefits of content marketing that account for search intent go beyond Google rankings and search traffic.
 When you create the best content, you’re also creating the best experience for your audience and establishing yourself as the best solution to their problem.